Notion overhauls search and document sharing to attract bigger teams

 Still a place for personal use

-While the new features were clearly built with larger organizations in mind, Muthukumar says Notion isn’t de-emphasizing personal use.
+While the new features were clearly built with larger organizations in mind, Muthukumar says Notion isn’t deemphasizing personal use.
 For one thing, the improvements to search will also be useful to individuals, and some small groups may also benefit from setting up Teamspaces as well.

-But Muthukumar also says that appealing to individuals also gives Notion more credibility inside of companies.
+But Muthukumar also says that appealing to individuals gives Notion more credibility inside of companies.
 Those users are often the ones creating ambitious templates for task management and project planning, and they’re also the ones who can easily switch to any other product at any time.

 “I think serving the personal user is a privilege we have,” he says.
 “We understand that they are the most discerning customer.”

-If those individual users end up getting hooked on Notion, they’ll likely want to bring it into work as well.
-That’s how Notion originally gained traction among smaller teams, and it’s now trickling up to larger companies as well.
+If those individual users end up getting hooked on Notion, they’ll likely want to bring it into work.
+That’s how Notion originally gained traction among smaller teams, and it’s now trickling up to larger companies.
 The new features are an attempt to keep pace as the companies using Notion get bigger.

 “Now that we’re inside a company, the questions are really, ‘Can I use this for work?
 Can I use this with groups?
 Can I use this at scale?”
 Muthukumar says.
 “And that’s slightly different than a person who’s using it for personal use, but it doesn’t change the fundamental value.”